 That said, the DS920+ costs nearly twice as much as the DS220+.
 So if you don't need the extra drives or SSD caching, the DS220+ offers the same caliber of hardware and the same great software features at a much more accessible price point.

 Ideal home NAS

 The DiskStation DS220+ is an excellent 2-bay NAS ideal for first-time buyers or those looking to upgrade to a new model.
 The NAS has two drive bays, streams content in 4K over Plex, and automatically backs up data from connected devices.
 If you want the best value, the DS220+ is the ideal NAS right now.

 The ultimate 4-bay NAS

 The DiskStation DS920+ has everything you're looking for in a powerful home server.
 The NAS has four drive bays, 4GB of RAM, M.2 slots for SSD caching, and internal hardware that's ideally suited for running Plex.
-If you want a versatile NAS that has all the extras, the DS920+ is the one to get.
+If you want a versatile NAS with all the extras, the DS920+ is the one to get.

 Get the Android Central Newsletter

 Instant access to breaking news, the hottest reviews, great deals and helpful tips.